sima-land/yii2-pg-stat-statements/README.md

 ## Security

-If you discover any security related issues, please email kirill@pastukhov.su instead of using the issue tracker.
+If you discover any security related issues, please email pastukhov_k@sima-land.ru instead of using the issue tracker.

 ## Credits